COMMUNITY ORIENTED POLICING SERVICES (COPS)

 24 Hour Lobby Resources

 A full-time point of contact is available to allow citizens face-to-face interaction.
-Staff members are assigned to cover peak walk-in hours to accommodate vehicle registration, document services, inquiries, and payments.
+Staff members are assigned to cover peak walk-in hours to accommodate document services, inquiries, and payments.
 In addition to routine police department matters, we can provide a link to many other city departments and community resources after hours or on an emergency basis.

 Basic Life Support